- On July 19 to 20 - 300 people attended The First Convention to Discuss the Civil and Political Rights of Women in Seneca Falls, New York

 - The Council on the Economic Status of Women was created by the Minnesota Legislature

-- Due to falling membership and lack of leadership.
-League of Women Voters Blaine disbanded and members merged with League of Woman Voters Anoka - Coon Rapids.
+- Due to inability to find members willing to serve as officers, the League of Women Voters Blaine disbanded and members merged with League of Woman Voters Anoka - Coon Rapids.

-- League of Woman Voters Anoka - Coon Rapids changed name to League of Woman Voters Anoka - Blaine - Coon Rapids (LWV-ABC.
+- League of Woman Voters Anoka - Coon Rapids officially name to League of Woman Voters Anoka - Blaine - Coon Rapids (LWV-ABC).

-- LWV ABC member Margaret Langfeld and Natalie Haas Steffen became the first women elected to the Anoka County Board of Commissioners
+- LWV ABC members Margaret Langfeld and Natalie Haas Steffen became the first women elected to the Anoka County Board of Commissioners

 - League recommended actions for a new correctional facility for women in Shakopee.